1,925: Definitions and Guidelines to Address the Needs of Employees with Disabilities

 C. 24 CFR 100.5 of the Fair Housing Act:It is the policy of the United States to provide, within constitutional limitations, for fair housing throughout the United States.
 No person shall be subjected to discrimination because of race, color, religion, sex, handicap, familial status, or national origin in the sale, rental, or advertising of dwellings, in the provision of brokerage services, or in the availability of residential real estate-related transactions."

-The University is dedicated to providing reasonable accommodation to ensure equal access to employment and advancement opportunities for individuals with disabilities.
-It is necessary to request documentation from an appropriately credentialed health care professional in order to determine an appropriate accommodation.
-Some University positions may contain specific requirements which will be reviewed on a case-by-case basis in determining whether an otherwise qualified individual with a disability can perform the essential functions or core duties of the position.
-Employment requirements defined as essential functions or core duties of positions by the State, NSHE or the University or any related licensing or certification requirements are not regarded as discriminatory.
+The University is dedicated to providing reasonable accommodation s for qualified individuals with disabilities , unless doing so would impose an undue hardship for the University.
+Once the University is made aware of an employee’s need for an accommodation, the University may request documentation from an appropriately credentialed health care professional in order to determine a reasonable accommodation.
+Each university position contain s specific requirements which will be reviewed on a case-by-case basis in determining whether an otherwise qualified individual with a disability can perform the essential functions or core duties of the position with or without reasonable accommodation, and whether the requested accommodation imposes an undue hardship.
+Employment requirements may be defined as essential functions or core duties of positions by the State, NSHE , the University , or applicable licensing or certification rules.

 II.
 Procedures and Definitions

-The Office of Equal Opportunity/Title IX is responsible for the coordination of requests from individuals with qualifying disabilities under the Rehabilitation Act, the Americans with Disabilities Act, and the Fair Housing Act.
-The Office houses the University's Accommodation Coordinator and is responsible for overseeing compliance with state and federal regulations.
+The Office of Equal Opportunity & Title IX is responsible for the coordination of requests from employees or applicants with qualifying disabilities under the Rehabilitation Act, the Americans with Disabilities Act, and the Fair Housing Act.
+The Office houses the University’s ADA Coordinator (“Coordinator”) and is responsible for overseeing compliance with state and federal regulations.